microsoft/FluidFramework/packages/framework/last-edited/README.md

 # Last Edited Tracker Component

 LastEditedTrackerComponent is a runtime component built on top of the LastEditedTracker.
-It creates and manages the SummarizableObject so that the developer doesn't have to know about it or manage it.
+It creates and manages the SharedSummaryBlock so that the developer doesn't have to know about it or manage it.

 It implements IProvideComponentLastEditedTracker and returns an IComponentLastEditedTracker which is an instance of LastEditedTracker above.